 Starting with a brand book has another advantage.
 To create a guideline, you only need a logo and 5-10 minutes.
-Gingersauce, an automated brand book builder, will automatically create a professional brand style that you can use in your design system later.
+Gingersauce, professional tool for creating book books, will help you create a professional brand style that you can use in your design system later.

-Get started with a brand book maker right now – all you need is a logo.
+Get started with a new-generation brand book creation tool right now – all you need to start is a logo.